 We now consider the fine-grained setting, which is the focus of this paper.
 Here, we are concerned with the exact running time of an algorithm, rather than broad categories such as polynomial time, FPT time or subexponential time.
 The above reductions all introduce significant overhead, so they are not fine-grained.
 Here only one general result is known, again due to Dell and Lapinskas~\cite{DL}.
-Informally, if the decision problem reduces ``naturally'' to deciding whether an $n$-vertex bipartite graph contains an edge, then any algorithm for the decision version can be bootstrapped into an $\eps$-approximation algorithm for the counting version with only $\OO(\eps^{-2}\mbox{polylog}(n))$ overhead.
-(See Section~\ref{sec:framework-intro} for more details.)
+Informally, if the decision problem reduces ``naturally'' to deciding whether an $n$-vertex bipartite graph contains an edge, then any algorithm for the decision version can be bootstrapped into an $\eps$-approximation algorithm for the counting version with only $\tildeOO(\eps^{-2})$ overhead.
+(Here and elsewhere, the $\tildeOO$-notation suppresses a factor of $C\log^C n$ for some constant $C>0$ depending only on the problem statement.)
+See \cref{sec:framework-intro} for more details.

-The reduction of~\cite{DL} is general enough to cover core problems in fine-grained complexity such as \textsc{Orthogonal Vectors}, \textsc{3SUM} and \textsc{Negative-Weight Triangle}, but it is not universal.
+The reduction of~\cite{DL} is general enough to cover core problems in fine-grained complexity such as \pp{Orthogonal Vectors}, \pp{3SUM} and \pp{Negative-Weight Triangle}, but it is not universal.
 In this paper, we substantially generalise it to cover any problem which can be ``naturally'' formulated as deciding whether a $k$-partite $k$-hypergraph contains an edge; thus we essentially recover the original result on taking $k=2$.
 For any problem which satisfies this property, our result implies that any new decision algorithm will automatically lead to a new approximate counting algorithm whose running time is at most a factor of $\log^{\OO(k)} n$ larger.
-Our framework covers several reduction targets in fine-grained complexity not covered by~\cite{DL}, including \textsc{$k$-Orthogonal Vectors}, \textsc{$k$-SUM} and \textsc{Exact-Weight $k$-Clique}, as well as some key problems in parameterised complexity including weight-$k$ CSPs and size-$k$ induced subgraph problems.
-(Note that the overhead of $\log^{\OO(k)} n$ can be re-expressed as $k^{2k}n^{o(1)}$ using a standard trick, so an FPT decision algorithm is transformed into an FPT approximate counting algorithm; see Section~\ref{sec:param-intro}.)
+Our framework covers several reduction targets in fine-grained complexity not covered by~\cite{DL}, including \pp{$k$-Orthogonal Vectors}, \pp{$k$-SUM} and \pp{Exact-Weight $k$-Clique}, as well as some key problems in parameterised complexity including weight-$k$ CSPs and size-$k$ induced subgraph problems.
+(Note that the overhead of $\log^{\OO(k)} n$ can be re-expressed as $k^{2k}n^{o(1)}$ using a standard trick, so an FPT decision algorithm is transformed into an FPT approximate counting algorithm; see \cref{sec:applications-intro}.)

 In fact, we get more than fast approximate counting algorithms --- we also prove that any problem in this framework has an algorithm for approximately-uniform sampling, again with $\log^{\OO(k)}n$ overhead over decision.
 There is a well-known reduction between the two for self-reducible problems due to Jerrum, Valiant and Vazirani~\cite{JVV}, but it does not apply in our setting since it adds polynomial overhead.